rtens/blog.rtens.org/src/articles/drafts/2014-10-24 Building web applications with watoki.md

 	#index.html
 	<h4 property="message">[...]</h4>

 If we now would like to email the comment to ourself, we need to access the submitted data.
-Since *curir* maps the request parameter to the method signatur, we can simply do this:
+Since *curir* maps the request parameter to the method signature, we can simply do this:

 	#IndexResource.php/IndexResource